prerit2803/Pulse-Bot/DESIGN.md

 The following diagram shows the architectural components of the bot.
 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone1/Pattern3.png)

 + **Jenkins**: This is a Continuous Integration service that has already been established and is running on the build server.
 Our bot interacts with the Jenkins service to get status of the build jobs initiated by a commit.

++ **Github**: Contains the project repository that Jenkins will build.

 + **Redis**: An in-memory fast data structure to store the stats collected by the bot.
 The bot will use it to time blocked users, total count, daily counts for each user.
 Alternatively, any database will suffice given it  allows setting an expiration time for a key and is fast.